facebook/react-native/docs/GettingStarted.md

 > If you hit a `ERROR  Watcher took too long to load`, try increasing the timeout in [this file](https://github.com/facebook/react-native/blob/5fa33f3d07f8595a188f6fe04d6168a6ede1e721/packager/react-packager/src/DependencyResolver/FileWatcher/index.js#L16) (under your `node_modules/react-native/`).

-> A common issue if running the application for the first time if you are targeting to Android API level 23 is that it throws an overlay permission error if it has not been previously granted which can be fixed by toggling on when the permission page shows.
+> If you're targeting API level 23, the app might crash on first launch with an error smilar to `Unable to add window android.view.ViewRootImpl$W@c51fa6 -- permission denied for this window type`.
+To fix this, you need to go to `System settings > Apps > Configure apps > Draw over other apps` and grant the permission for the app.

-Not all modules are tested on Marshmallow and might break.
-So it's at your own risk if you change target SDK to 23.
+NOTE: Many React Native modules haven't been tested on Marshmallow and might break.
+Please throughly test the app if you target API level 23 and file a bug report if you find that something is broken.

 <block class="windows linux android" />